 Future contracts are traded on the stock exchange.
 In a futures contract, an individual can buy or sell the asset at an agreed price at a specific date.
-The parties entering into future contract have the obligation to perform the contract.
-The contract value changes every day and adjusted according to the movement in the market price until the date of expiry.
+The parties entering into a futures contracts have the obligation to perform the contract.
+The contract value changes every day and is adjusted according to the movement in the market price until the date of expiry.

 Let us now learn about the basic things that one must keep in mind before trading in derivative markets.

 Things to Keep in Mind Before Trading in Derivatives